dfparker2002/osgi-service-monitor/README.md

 After the max sequential unsuccesful polls is reached for a given `ServiceMonitor`, the relevant `NotificationDeliveryAgent`s are notified.
 Polling for `ServiceMonitor` which are "in a state of alarm" is suspended until the alarm has been cleared.

 Presently, to clear an alarm an engineer must invoke the `ServiceMonitorManager.resetAllAlarms()` or `ServiceMonitorManager.resetAlarm(String monitorName)`.
 For ease, these signatures are also available on the provided JMX MBean.
-The MBean also provides a quick birdseye view of the
+The MBean also provides a quick birdseye view of the:

 1. List of monitors
 2. List of delivery agents